czarkazmx1x/cyclesyncing/README.md

 # Women's Health Cycle Sync App

-A comprehensive health application for women to track their menstrual cycles and receive personalized recommendations for nutrition, exercise, and lifestyle based on their cycle phase.
+A comprehensive web application for women to track their menstrual cycles and receive personalized recommendations for nutrition, exercise, and lifestyle based on their cycle phase.

 ## Features